GeniSysAI/NLU/README.md

 [![Communicating with your AI](images/talk.jpg)](https://github.com/GeniSysAI/NLU/blob/master/run.py)

 In the case of the example, the action (actions.NLUtime.getTime) converts the %%TIME%% value in a randomly chosen action response and replaces the original response.
+You can write your own functionality or link the response to other modules as you like, the limit is your imagination ;)

 ```
 "action":  {